-4.4 Flow Management Plane
+4.4 Flow Management Plane: The Flow Management Server

-The flow management plane is responsible for a number of static and dynamic QoS control functions.
-The major functions, to be described below, consist of the provision of a network signalling infrastructure, a resource reservation, and QoS adaptation for the realisation of course grained dynamic QoS management as specified in the flow spec's adaptation clause.
-The flow management plane also performs other management functions such as the mapping of QoS representation between layers, the support of the forward connection mode (see section 3.5), and the provision of a history function to gather network loading statistics.
-More detail of these subsidiary functions can be found in [Campbell,93a].
+The flow management plane, realised as a per-domain flow management server as described in section 2.2, is responsible for a number of off-line management functions.
+The major functions, to be described below, consist of the provision of a network signalling infrastructure, the implementation of a resource reservation protocol, and the realisation of course grained dynamic QoS management as specified in the flow spec's adaptation clause.
+The FMS also performs other management functions such as the mapping of QoS representation between layers, the support of the forward connection mode (see section 3.5), and the provision of a history function to gather network loading statistics.
+More detail of these subsidiary functions can be found in [Campbell,93].